Nemleck/math_char_replacer/README.md

 },
 ```

-Conversely, we can make ctrl inputs, that makes either ctrl output or normal text. **Be just aware of not doing dangerous stuff with this.
-It may bug, and delete many things if the suppr key is mentionned above.**
+Conversely, we can make ctrl inputs, that makes either ctrl output or normal text. **Be just aware of not doing dangerous stuff with this, like putting the suppr key.
+It may bug, and delete many things.**

 # Special Events

-`keys.json`
+`part of keys.json`
 ```json
 "special_keys": {
     "end": "²end",